PATRICIA, 2nd COUNTESS MOUNTBATTEN OF BURMA

 (in a WRNS officer's uniform)

 On 26th October 1946, Mountbatten’s eldest daughter - The Hon.
 Patricia Mountbatten married John, 7th Lord Brabourne (1924-2005) at Romsey Abbey.
 The wedding of his eldest daughter was a typical display of Mountbatten's organisational skills - with him taking personal charge of much of the arrangements.
 He was determined that the day would be one to remember as any proud father would.
-Although this glittering society wedding took place in the presence of King George VI (1895(1936-1952), it was the first time that Princess Elizabeth was seen publicly with Prince Philip of Greece & Denmark - Mountbatten’s nephew, that caught the headlines with talk a pending romance between the Royal cousins.
+Although this glittering society wedding took place in the presence of King George VI (1895(1936-1952), it was the first time that the then Princess Elizabeth, later Queen Elizabeth II (1926(1952-2022) was seen publicly with Prince Philip of Greece & Denmark, later Prince Philip, 1st Duke of Edinburgh (1921-2021) - Mountbatten’s nephew, that caught the headlines with talk a pending romance between the Royal cousins.

 Patricia's bridesmaids - (left to right):